wzding/SDC_nanodegree/CarND-Vehicle-Detection/writeup_report.md

       his_heat = apply_threshold(his_heat,len(history)-1)
       heat += his_heat
 ```
+However, after I ran this pipeline on the project_video.mp4, there were too many false negatives in the video.
+I then changed the values of threshold in the function `apply_threshod` as well as changed the `max_len` in the variable history.
+The final results look good.

 ### Here is six frames and its corresponding heatmaps with each one considering previouse 5 frames: